Minor in Criminology

 The Department of Criminology offers a minor in Criminology.
 A total of 18 hours is required for completion of the minor.
 A minimum of 9 semester hours must be completed through USF Tampa.

 - CCJ 3117 Theories of Criminal Behavior

-Students seeking a minor in Criminology must also complete four elective courses (12 hours) from the list below for a total of 18 semester hours.
+Students seeking a minor in Criminology must also complete 12 hours of elective courses (4 classes).

 - CCJ 3621 Patterns of Criminal Behavior

 - CCJ 3014 Crime and Justice in America

 - CCJ 4681 Domestic Violence

 - CJC 4010 American Correctional System